• Skip to primary navigation

 Why you'll love it

-I find myself making this quick turkey chili every year after the big Thanksgiving feast since it's really simple.
+I find myself making this quick turkey chili every year after Thanksgiving since it’s really simple.
 You basically just add the ingredients to a pot, and let it simmer away.
 No heavy lifting is needed after all your energy has been expended the day before!
-It's an awesome alternative to making turkey sandwiches for the next week.

 This leftover turkey chili has plenty of veggies and beans, so as well as keeping tummies full, it's really nourishing.
 You also don't need to run out to the store since it's made with pantry staples.
 It's great to take to work to warm you up at the office once the post-Thanksgiving blues have set in as well.